Meaning of Epic Music or Epic Orchestral Music

 Epic Music In Film Soundtracks

-Because movies tell stories through various emotional cues, the music must match and complement the emotions being conveyed.
-Every scene that is intense or dramatic will usually have some form of orchestral music attached to it.
+Because movies tell stories through various visual emotional cues, the music must match and complement the emotions on screen.

-Hans Zimmer (Twitter profile @HansZimmer) for example, will always provide incredible atmospheres for everything he composes for.
 You can listen to the full soundtracks of his motion picture scores on Spotify to get an idea of what this means, or directly watch any film that he scored.

 Epic Music In Video Game Music